Mark Rhoden is a highly respected full time professional punter who focuses solely on NSW Metropolitan and Provincial racing.

 |Year||Cumulative P/L Profit Units||Cumulative Units Invested||POT %||ROI %||Profit ($100 Units)|

-This service comes with our Profit Guarantee for the season membership.
-(We are so confident in our package that if you don't profit over the season, we will double the period of your package for FREE!
-If it doesn't make a profit through our official results, you will get an additional season for FREE!
-Given members subscribe at different times, simply advise us within 72 hours of being billed of this losing period to be eligible for the refund).
+This service comes with our Profit Guarantee for all memberships of 3 months or more.
+(We are so confident in our package that if you don't profit over the period of your subscription for any quarterly or annual package, we will double the period of your package for FREE!
+For example take a quarterly package, and if it doesn't make a profit through our official results, you will get an additional quarterly package for FREE!
+Given members subscribe at different times, simply advise us within 72 hours of being billed of this losing period to be eligible for the refund)